By: Brenda James, Managing Director, Clayton Services

 As one of the top staffing agencies in Houston, Clayton Services is aware of the struggles that recent college graduates go through when searching for employment.
-Our goal is to help you find the career opportunity you've been searching for.
-So maybe it's the perfect time for you to contact us.
+Our goal is to help you find the career opportunity that you've been searching for.
+So it may just be the perfect time for you to contact us.

 Ready to hire a candidate or find a great job?
 Contact Clayton Services, one of the top staffing agencies in Houston today!

 Clayton Services, a leading staffing agency in Houston, realizes that many people currently hold a negative opinion about staffing companies.
 We hear about it and see it everyday at Clayton Services.
 Our staffing specialists speak with dozens of candidates that have little interest in working with a staffing company to find employment because of a bad experience they’ve had within the industry.
 Our sales representatives are frequently frowned upon in the sales field once they say the words ‘staffing company’.